open-telemetry/oteps/text/0003-measure-metric-type.md

 ## Selecting Metric Kind

-By the "separation clause" of OpenTelemetry, we know that an implementation is free to do _anything_ in response to a metric API call.
+By separation of API and implementation in OpenTelemetry, we know that an implementation is free to do _anything_ in response to a metric API call.
 By the low-level interpretation defined above, all metric events have the same structural representation, only their logical interpretation varies according to the metric definition.
 Therefore, we select metric kinds based on two primary concerns:

 1. What should be the default implementation behavior?
 Unless configured otherwise, how should the implementation treat this metric variable?
-1. How will the program read?
+1. How will the program source code read?
 Each metric uses a different verb, which helps convey meaning and describe default behavior.
 Cumulatives have an `Add()` method.
 Gauges have a `Set()` method.
 Measures have a `Record()` method.

 To guide the user in selecting the right kind of metric for an application, we'll consider the following questions about the primary intent of reporting given data.
 We use "of primary interest" here to mean information that is almost certainly useful in understanding system behavior.
 Consider these questions: